 The same manufacturing processes employed at Kodak Park are used around the world-in England, Canada, Mexico, France, Brazil, and Australia.
 Harrow Works, on the outskirts of London, is Kodak's second largest and second oldest sensitized goods plant.
-Part of Kodak Limited, Harrow Works makes both sensitized papers and films.
+Part of Kodak Limited, Harrow Works makes both sensitized paper and film.